-- Look around your small bedroom to identify the room's good and bad qualities.
+- Look around your bedroom.
 Which features do you want to highlight and which parts do you wish to hide?

 A monotone color scheme and lots of natural light visually opens up the space in this room

-- Minimize the length of a long, narrow room by painting the long walls a light color and the end walls a darker warm shade of the same color.
-Because darker colors advance, this gives the effect of "shortening" the room.
+- Shorten a long, narrow room by painting the long walls a light color and end walls a darker warm shade of the same color.
+This will effectively "shorten" the room.

 - Another tip for a long narrow room is to apply a bold wallpaper on the end walls in a darker color than the long walls.
-When home staging, keep the wallpaper neutral, something that will appeal to most people.
+For home staging, keep the wallpaper neutral.

-- Paint colors that work well in a small bedroom are whites, neutrals, pale grays, blues, lavenders, and greens.
-Men and women both like blues and grays in this space.
+- Best neutral colors for a small bedroom are white, pale grays, blues, lavenders, and greens.

-- Avoid overly bright or dark colors.
-If bedroom walls are covered in outdated wallpaper, take it down, as practically most home buyers will hate it.
-As a rule, wallpaper should be avoided when staging your home for sale, unless it's very neutral.
-It’s just too taste specific and most home buyers don’t want to deal with it.
+- Avoid loud, bright or dark colors.
+If walls are covered in outdated wallpaper, take it down, as most home buyers will hate it.
+It’s just too taste specific and most home buyers will see removing it more work than they want to do.